 In all honesty, we live in a postmodern world where almost every idea has been at least somewhat explored before.
 The concept of coming up with something completely new and revolutionary is unfair to the innovators of today’s time.
 Even huge names like Bill Gates and Steve Jobs weren’t the first in their fields to promote their ideas.
 They just did it right.

-It’s not just about having the best NEW idea, but about having creative business ideas you can market well and expand upon.
+It’s not just about having the best NEW idea but about having creative business ideas you can market well and expand upon.
 Look to your industry, friends, families, and coworkers for inspiration.
 What are the problems they face?
-How can you (and your product) provide solutions in an interesting, admirable way?
+How can you (and your product) provide solutions in an engaging, admirable way?

-For example, we might all think of Tesla as the first company to really produce self-driving cars, but the first iteration of this concept was actually a Mercedes produced in the 1980s.
-However, Elon Musk changed the way we thought about self-driving cars when he used his entrepreneurial skills to become the CEO of Tesla.
+For example, we might all think of Tesla as the first company to really produce self-driving cars, but the first iteration of this concept was a Mercedes made in the 1980s.
+However, Elon Musk changed how we thought about self-driving cars when he used his entrepreneurial skills to become the CEO of Tesla.

-People aren’t excited about Tesla's self-driving cars because they’re the first of their kind.
+People aren’t excited about Tesla's self-driving cars because they’re the first.
 They’re excited because they’re relatively affordable and accessible, as well as sleek and well-marketed.
-In this case, innovation wasn’t everything - it’s also about bringing old ideas to life in a new way.
+In this case, innovation isn’t everything—it’s also about bringing old ideas to life in a new way.

 2. Startups Always Need an Investor

-Although you do need to be financially stable enough to get your startup going, there are many successful start that didn’t have a big-time investor standing behind them.
+Although you do need to be financially stable enough to get your startup going, there are many successful startups that don’t have big-time investors standing behind them.
 Richard Branson, owner of the “Virgin” brand name, didn’t take any outside money in the early days.

 Michael Dell, CEO of Dell Technologies, started selling computers in his dorm room when he was 19 without any investors.